 Societally, we want high quality care, at a low cost for everyone, ideally.

 I think the combination of state sponsored healthcare and private insurance help address some of those issues, but I don’t think we are even close to the right solution.
 I don’t know what direction we need to move in as a society, but I know those three forces will have to be balanced in one way shape or form.

-Additionally, it might be useful to bring your “motivation/inspiration to be an MD/DO” as supporting evidence within this answer.
+Furthermore, it might be useful to bring your “motivation/inspiration to be an MD/DO” as supporting evidence within this answer.
 That not only adds a personal element, but it reinforces your story to the interviewer.

 The second part of the prompt is gauging your flexibility and critical understanding of the two concentrations.
 Saying unequivocally “I won’t lose anything” communicates a lack of understanding of the nuances of both fields.
 Admitting to a ‘loss’ by being forced to choose demonstrates you are educated on the benefits of both fields and that some sacrifice is made by committing to one over another.

 Ultimately you want to demonstrate your goals and interests support the mission of the school.

 “Just to clarify, do you mean academic medicine as in doing research or working in a teaching hospital?
 Oh, research, alright.
 Thank you for clarifying.
 As we talked about before, I applied to ____ due to your mission to train clinicians for rural medicine in keeping with my calling to serve.
 So, I must admit I would choose clinical medicine if given that ultimatum.
 However, I would be somewhat distressed if the ability to conduct research was completely unavailable.